 What (new) skills do product marketers need today that they didn’t need 3 years ago?

-Snowflake Senior Director of Product Marketing • December 21
+Distributional Head of Marketing • December 21

 Over the past few years (and continuing), it's become more important that product marketers have technical depth in the areas they cover.
 Being able to go deep in your area will make your messaging better and will help you better identify what are the right topics and tactics necessary to land in the market.
 This will also make you a more valuable partner to PM, and can open doors to helping with betas and influencing roadmap.